PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 08:14:36
+Last updated: 2024-04-06 08:15:09
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: Ted, the only reason to wait a month for sex is if the girl is 17 years and 11 months old. - Barney Stinson